waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     -   Re-checking dialogue with the Old Man at (2, 5) after completing all puzzle steps yields no new dialogue.
     -   After completing the internal museum puzzle sequence, speaking to the Super Nerd at (28, 18) in Pewter City yielded no new dialogue or progress.
     -   Triggering both the Aerodactyl Fossil trap (3, 4) and the Kabutops Fossil trap (3, 7) and then speaking to the Gambler (2, 5) yields no new dialogue.
 (Hypothesis #1 Failed)
+    -   After resetting the museum state, triggering *only* the Kabutops Fossil trap at (3, 7) and then speaking to the Gambler at (2, 5) yields no new dialogue.
+(Hypothesis #3 Failed)

 -   **Current Plan:**
-    1.  **Test Hypothesis #3:** Trigger *only* the Kabutops Fossil trap at (3, 7), then immediately speak to the Gambler at (2, 5).
-This requires resetting the museum state by leaving and re-entering.
+    1. Generate new hypotheses using the puzzle_hypothesis_generator agent.

 ## Active Quest: The Copycat's Gift
 -   **Objective:** Give the POKé DOLL to COPYCAT.